ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 #### CoRIM and tag Selection

-All available CoRIMs and tags in the Appraisal Session's inputs are checked for validity.
+All available CoRIMs in `cms / corims` and tags in `csm / tags` from the Appraisal Session's inputs are checked for validity.

 Inputs that are not within their validity period, or that cannot be associated with an authenticated and authorized source MUST be discarded from the session.

 Any input that has been secured by a cryptographic mechanism, such as a signature, that fails validation MUST be discarded from the session.

+Selected tags are added to `/ select /` by mapping their tag identifier to a `tag-state` that is a pair of the tag and `activity: unknown`.

 Other selection criteria MAY be applied.
 For example, if the Evidence format is known in advance, CoRIMs using a profile that is not understood by a Verifier for that Evidence format MAY be discarded.
+Selection policies model the trust relationships between the Verifier Owner and the relevant suppliers, and are out of the scope of the present document.
+For example, a composite device ({{Section 3.3 of -rats-arch}}) is likely to be fully described by multiple CoRIMs, each signed by a different supplier.
+In such case, the Verifier Owner may instruct the Verifier to discard tags activated by supplier CoBOMs that are not also activated by the trusted integrator.

 > The selection process MUST yield at least one usable conceptual message.
 > Dionna: I don't think this should be a requirement since the evidence combined with Verifier policy should be enough.

-Remaining CoRIMs and tags are transformed into an internal representation (see {{sec-phase1-trans}}) and added to the array in the session's `/ select / tag-unknown /`.

 #### Tag Extraction and Validation

-The Verifier chooses tags from the selected CoRIMs—including CoMID, CoSWID, CoBOM, and CoTS.
+From the selected CoRIMs, the tags it contains also go through selection and validation.

-The Verifier MUST discard or set `tag-invalid` all tags which are not syntactically and semantically valid.
+The Verifier MUST discard all tags which are not syntactically or semantically valid.
+The Verifier MUST discard all tags not within their validity period.

 In particular, any cross-referenced triples (e.g., CoMID-CoSWID linking triples and CoBOM-listed tags) MUST reference valid entries of the Appraisal Context.
+A CoMID's `linked-tags` field is able to express cyclic references, but cyclic references that include `/ tag-rel / 1: / supplements / 0` or `/ tag-rel / 1: / replaces/  1` are invalid.
+Unless otherwise specified by a profile that extends `$tag-rel-type-choice`, all cyclic tag references are invalid.

 #### Tag activation by CoBOM

+A tag's activity is determined by the flowchart in figure {#fig-tag-activity}

+flowchart TD
+    A[unknown] --> C{use_cobom}
+    C -->|true| D{is_listed}
+    C -->|false| E[active]
+    D -->|true| F[active]
+    D -->|false| G[inactive]
+{: #fig-tag-activity title="Tag activity state decision tree"}

-If the Verifier does not use CoBOM, then all `tag-unknown` entries of the Appraisal Context are set to `tag-active` and rest of this section does not apply.
+If the Verifier does not use CoBOM, then all selected tags have their `activity` state set to `active`.

-If the Verifier does use CoBOM, then only tags listed by valid CoBOM tags in the Appraisal Context are set to `tag-active`, and all others are set to `tag-inactive`.
+If the Verifier does use CoBOM, then only tags listed by CoBOM tags remaining in `/ select /` in the Appraisal Context are set to `active`, and all others are set to `inactive`.

-CoBOMs which are not within their validity period are invalid.

-A Verifier MAY decide to discard some of the available and valid CoBOMs depending on any locally configured authorization policies.
-(Such policies model the trust relationships between the Verifier Owner and the relevant suppliers, and are out of the scope of the present document.)
-For example, a composite device ({{Section 3.3 of -rats-arch}}) is likely to be fully described by multiple CoRIMs, each signed by a different supplier.
-In such case, the Verifier Owner may instruct the Verifier to discard tags activated by supplier CoBOMs that are not also activated by the trusted integrator.
+The selected tags which are active are transformed into their internal representation and loaded into the Appraisal Context following the description in {{sec-phase1-trans}}.

 #### Evidence Selection